 The Longford Slashers club was formed when the clubs of Longford Wanderers and Whiterock Slashers united in 1954.
 Any titles of Longford Slashers are kept separate from those of the older Longford Wanderers or Whiterock Slashers clubs. ( Source) (📑 Read More)

-The Fr.
-Manning Gaels club was formed when the clubs of Éire Óg and Ballinamuck united in 1969.
+Drumlish titles include those won as Drumlish and as Young Irelands (later Éire Óg).
+Fr.
+Manning Gaels was formed when the clubs of Éire Óg and Ballinamuck united in 1969.
 Any titles of Fr.
 Manning Gaels are kept separate from those of the older Drumlish or Ballinamuck clubs.
 Prior to 2014, some publications displayed titles as ‘Drumlish/Fr.
-Manning Gaels’, however for consistency we display them separately. ( Source) (📑 Read More)
+Manning Gaels’, however for consistency we display and count titles separately by club, not by parish. ( Source) (📑 Read More)

 The Ardagh Moydow club was formed when the clubs of Ardagh St. Patricks and Moydow Harpers united in 2019.
 Any titles of Ardagh Moydow are kept separate from those of the older Ardagh St. Patricks or Moydow Harpers clubs. ( Source) (📑 Read More)